 We cannot control other people but we can choose how we react to them

 Unfortunately, I cannot take the bully away, but I can help children transform from a victim to survivor mentality.
 When we are victims we are giving our power away and allowing other people to define us.
 When we care too much about what other people think of us, we are not standing in our full power.
 However, when we have hope, dig deep and believe we can overcome a situation, there is a shift in how we feel.

 When your child goes through hard times, they learn and grow.They are resilient and resourceful.
 The more faith you have in their ability to be that way, the more they are able to work it out for themselves.
 You can still love them through it until they get their gift.

-My Friendship Know How Workshop is also another way to get your child to creatively explore what their friendship values are and how to set boundaries with people who do not treat them respectfully.
-At the workshop, they will learn to step into their own power and feel confident to say no when it matters most!
+My new Be Your Best Friend Online Course is a great way to help your child to creatively explore what their friendship values are and how to set boundaries with people who do not treat them respectfully.
+Your child will learn to step into their own power and feel confident to say no when it matters most!
 This is also a great way for children who attract false friends or who struggle in social situations to pump up their socials skills and feel good from the inside out.